noname007/blogpost/Learn Css Layout.md

  - absolute
  	- a "positioned" element is one whose position is anything except static.

 - float Float is intended for wrapping text around images
+- clear for the property ‘float’
+- inline-block don't need clear
+- float need clear
+- display:inline-block
+- diplay;flexbox

- - ss
+- flex